Aperam Sees Recovery in 2026 as EU Steel Measures Spark Optimism

 By Javi West Larrañaga

-Feb 6 (Reuters) - European stainless steel producer Aperam reported fourth-quarter core earnings slightly below market expectations on Friday, hampered by low steel prices and continued weak demand in Europe.
+Feb 6 (Reuters) - European stainless steel producer Aperam reported fourth-quarter core earnings slightly below market expectations on Friday, but said they would rise quarter-on-quarter in the first three months of 2026, sending its shares 7% higher.

-Adjusted earnings before interest, taxes, depreciation and amortisation were 67 million euros ($79 million) in the quarter, while analysts polled by LSEG had forecast 68.4 million euros on average.
+Aperam's adjusted earnings before interest, taxes, depreciation and amortisation were 67 million euros ($79 million) in the fourth quarter, while analysts polled by LSEG had forecast 68.4 million euros on average.

 Its stainless and electrical steel business took the brunt of it, with a 74% year-on-year core profit contraction in the fourth quarter.

-Aperam's results were weighed down by a contraction of stainless and electrical steel prices in 2025.
-For the fourth quarter, company data showed a 16% drop on the year in the average selling price.
+The results were weighed down by a contraction of stainless and electrical steel prices in 2025.
+For the fourth quarter, company data showed a 16% drop in the average selling price, compared to end-2024.

 (Reporting by Javi West Larrañaga in Gdansk, editing by Milla Nissi-Prussak)